 During the Warring States period (475–221 BCE), there were many liquor stores under Kiyosu Castle, where the first “Great Unifier” of Japan, Oda Nobunaga was based.

 During the Edo period (1603 – 1868) the brewing industry, under Nagoya Castle, was rapidly developing.
-Sake brewing center wherelocated in the Chita Peninsula and Nishi Mikawa districts.
+Sake brewing centers were located in the Chita Peninsula and Nishi Mikawa districts.
 Nowadays many of these Sake breweries still remain.

 The taste of the Sake will change depending on the “Toji” or master brewer, who inherits the traditional techniques of each region.
 There are differences in the taste of each brand, and knowing the characteristics of each region makes it even more fun to choose Sake.

-Aichi prefecture is blessed with a climate suitable for Sake brewing, so that’s why a wide variety of Sake is elaborated here.
+Aichi prefecture is blessed with a climate suitable for Sake brewing.
+That’s why a wide variety of Sake is elaborated here.

 The water used for the Sake elaboration comes from three rivers: the Kiso River, Nagara River, and Ibi River.
-This natural rich source contains a good balance of minerals favoring growth and cultivation of high-quality Sake rice.
+This naturally rich source contains a good balance of minerals favoring the growth and cultivation of high-quality Sake rice.

-Aichi’s Sake is characterized by using the most advanced fermentation and brewing techniques in Japan.
-The reason resides in its long tradition production of soy sauce, miso, and vinegar.
-The same techniques used for the fermentation of these products were also used in Sake brewing.
+Moreover, Aichi’s Sake is characterized by the use of the most advanced fermentation and brewing techniques in Japan.
+The reason lies in its long tradition of producing soy sauce, miso, and vinegar.
+Therefore, the same techniques and expertise used for the fermentation of these products are also used in Sake brewing.

 10 Best Sake In Aichi You Need To Know!

-There are many Sake brands in Aichi that use only local rice and water.
-Producing as a result, high-class Sake such as Ginjo Sake and Junmai.
+Many Sake brands in Aichi use only local rice and water, producing, as a result, high-class Sake such as Ginjo Sake and Junmai.

 The Sake produced in Aichi has a high alcohol content and the Sake tastes so strong that it is known as “Demon Koroshi” or the Evil Killer.

-But don’t be scared of that, not all the Sakes in this region are so strong and there are many that are very good and easy to drink and suitable for beginners.
+But don’t be scared of that, not all the Sakes in this region are that strong.
+Actually, many are very easy to drink and suitable for beginners.

-We have prepared a list with our top 10 best Aichi’s Sake and their respective breweries.
+We have prepared a list of our top 10 best Aichi’s Sake and their respective breweries.
 Enjoy it and Kanpai!

 If you want to find out what kind of Sake flavor profile suits you best, you can take this fun Sake quiz.

-Horaisen, established in 1864, is a brewery located in Shitara-cho (Toyota) well-known for producing high quality Junmai Daiginjo Sake.
-They are producing not only Sake but other Japanese alcohol drinks like Shochu, also vodka and liqueurs.
-“Gin,” “Kuu,” and “Bi” are the three labels.
+Horaisen, established in 1864, is a brewery located in Shitara-cho (Toyota) well-known for producing high-quality Junmai Daiginjo Sake.
+They are producing not only Sake but other Japanese alcoholic drinks like Shochu, also vodka, and liqueurs.
+“Gin,” “Kuu,” and “Bi” are their three sake labels.

 – Houraisen Junmai Daiginjo Gin: Aged for around 3 years has an intense rice flavor.